secar600/secar-documents/source/index.rst

 Welcome to the SECAR Manual
 ===========================

 This document was forked off Kiana's original draft and is a manual on how to do various things related to SECAR and JENSA operation.
 Formal training recorded in the FRIB training database is required for all SECAR and JENSA operation.
-Processes and requirements for operation that ensure safe operation, such as saftey processes, operational parameter envelopes, training etc. are descrivbed in separate DCC documents and are referenced here when appropriate:
+Processes and requirements for operation that ensure safe operation, such as saftey processes, operational parameter envelopes, training etc. are described in separate DCC documents and are referenced here when appropriate:

 - `SECAR Operations Procedure <https://portal.frib.msu.edu/sites/dcc/pages/dcclink.aspx?WBS=M41600&Sub=PR&SN=001200>`_
 - `SECAR Wien Filter Conditioning and Operation Procedure <https://portal.frib.msu.edu/sites/dcc/pages/dcclink.aspx?WBS=M41600&Sub=PR&SN=001005>`_